scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 5/14

 Make a melee attack against a target, adding 1 proficiency die.
 On hit deal normal weapon damage.
-If you crit the target's armor provides 1 fewer die until repaired.
+If you critical the target's armor provides 1 fewer die until repaired.

 ***Enhanced:*** Add a superiority die instead of a proficient die.